‘Please take my hand, please take my heart’

 The soldier asked.
 I’m so damn angry and pissed-off.
 I saw too much shit and I cannot think right.
 I will hurt her and I rather hurt myself first.
 The old soldiers wrapped his arms around the young soldier and he told him.
 Bad days and dead friends brought me here tonight.
 You and I. We will talk this out.
 The soldier allowed tears and fears to fall.
 Bartender brought the hot coffee to the table for four hours.
 The old Vietnam Vet bartender knew the face and the pain.

 At 1 am.
 The old soldier watched the young soldier leave for home.
 He gave him his duty station and phone number.
-He told him, call me if things are going bad.
-He told him, tell her the truth.
+Call me if things are going bad.
+He told him.
+Tell her the truth.
 Cry together, hold on tighter and look at your wife face.
 Seek some kind of peace in her pretty face and her embrace.

 At 2 am.
 The Bartender sat with the old soldier and he asked him.
 Are you going to follow your own advice?
 I came home from Vietnam.
 Drugged-up, hateful and mean as hell.
 My Mississippi wife held me tighter.
 She fought to keep me sane.
 She made me face the things I had done.
 I remember her telling me daily.
 Please take my hand, please take my heart.
-Please don’t leave me, please Charley come back.
-Please Charley, stay with me and we will fight together and defeat the demons.
+Please don’t leave me.
+Please Charley come back.
+Please Charley.
+Stay with me and we will fight together and defeat the demons.
 She saved me and I know I was blessed.
-Please my new friend, find something beside the taverns and the drink.
-I have seen many old-timers drink themselves to death.
+Please my new friend.
+Find something beside the taverns and the drink.
+I have saw many old-timers drink themselves to death.
 A horrible death my friend.

 He walked across the street to the NCO academy.
 The bartender words burn his heart and mind.
 He was right.
 The teacher need to be the student.
 Need to find a sweet woman to take his hands to show him human contact and for his dead heart to rise-up again.